Prostitution in Asia: Philippines

 Prostitution in the Philippines is illegal, although somewhat tolerated among society, with law enforcement being rare with regards to sex workers.
 Penalties range up to life imprisonment for those involved in trafficking, which is covered by the Anti-Trafficking in Persons Act of 2003.
 Prostitution is often available through bars, karaoke bars (also known as KTVs), massage parlors, brothels (also known as casa), street walkers, and escort services.

 Singapore

 Prostitution in Singapore in itself is not illegal, but various prostitution-related activities are criminalised.
 This includes public solicitation, living on the earnings of a prostitute and maintaining a brothel.
 In practice, police unofficially tolerate and monitor a limited number of brothels.
 Prostitutes in such establishments are required to undergo periodic health checks and must carry a health card.

 Thailand

-Prostitution in Thailand is technically illegal, but because of police corruption, prostitution remains common.
-Prostitution operates clandestinely in many parts of the country.
+The law in Thailand does not prohibit the exchange of sexual services between a prostitute and the client.
+However, associated activities like solicitation, pimping and organizing prostitution in a commercial establishment are illegal.

 The precise number of prostitutes is difficult to assess.
 Estimates vary widely and are subject to national and international controversy.
 Since the Vietnam War, Thailand has gained international notoriety among travellers from many countries as a sex tourism destination.